barc/backbone.giraffe/src/docs/collectionView.md

 # Implement CollectionView

-CollectionView and ItemView are classes found in other Backbone frameworks.
-This example shows how to implement this pattern in __Giraffe__.
+CollectionView and ItemView are classes often found in other Backbone frameworks.
+This example details how to implement this pattern in __Giraffe__ by rendering a collection of fruits.

 :::BEGIN Example

-## The View's Model
+## Collection and Model

-This example renders a collection of fruits.
-Defining the model is the same as in __Backbone__.
+Defining the model and collection is the same as in __Backbone__.
+Any __Giraffe.Model__ is automatically tracked for dispoal when assigned to a __Giraffe.View__.

 ```js
 var Fruit = Giraffe.Model.extend({